LuisAlejandro/agoras/docs/credentials/twitter.rst

 ------------------------------

 .. image:: images/twitter-5.png
+.. _Agoras command line app: https://github.com/LuisAlejandro/agoras

 If you dont qualify for a developer account, you'll be asked to fill a more detailed application to request "Elevated access" to APIs.
 It consists of 4 pages, the first asking some basic information about you.

 .. image:: images/twitter-6.png

-### Describe in your own words what you are building
+The second page will ask detailed information about your use of the app.

 1. In your words

-This app will be used to publish tweets using the [twitter-together](https://github.com/gr2m/twitter-together/) GitHub Action.
+This app will be used to publish tweets using the `Agoras command line app`_.
 It allows to use a GitHub repository and pull request reviews as a workflow to collaboratively tweet from a shared twitter account.

 2. Are you planning to analyze Twitter data?

-No
+No.

 3. Will your app use Tweet, Retweet, like, follow, or Direct Message functionality?

 Yes.
 This app will be used to publish tweets for this account.
-It might be used for retweeting in future.
-There are no plans for liking.

 4. Do you plan to display Tweets or aggregate data about Twitter content outside of Twitter?

-No twitter data will be displayed.
-The `twitter-together` GitHub action shows a preview of the tweet before it is published and becomes twitter data.
+No.

 5. Will your product, service, or analysis make Twitter content or derived information available to a government entity?

-No
+No.

 ---